devRaphael13/weather/README.md

 # weather
-A Weather app using the weather API
+A Weather app using the weather API [Live Site](https://devraphael13.github.io/weather/)